Steadfast Wills | Lasting Power of Attorney

 Who can be an Attorney?

 Anyone who has mental capacity and is aged 18 or over.
+For Property & Financial Affairs LPAs, anyone who is an undischarged bankrupt cannot be appointed or act as an attorney.

 Who should I choose as my Attorneys?